 Not only do I feel better, happier, healthier, physically and mentally stronger and empowered through the practice of inversions, the hammock also offers me the ability to quiet my mind and retreat into the suspended silence inside the hammock cocoon.
 Poses such as Cocooned Contemplation, Supported Straddle, Cocooned Baddhakonasana and Savasana gently guides my awareness inward to a meditative state.
 It is in these silent moments, where I am suspended between heaven and earth that I connect to my inner wisdom and Divine Feminine energy.
 It is here where time and space dissolves and all potential rests.
 It is here where I taste my body-heart-mind connection.
 I can feel my own insecurities and vulnerabilities without judgement, yet, I know that I can trust my intuition and Higher Self to guide me in love and compassion on my path to freedom in Spirit.

 “Lymphedema – understanding and managing Lymphedema after cancer treatment” – American cancer society,

 “Yoga a Gem for Women” – Geeta Iyengar

 “The Handbook for Yogasana Teachers” – Mel Robin

 Aerial Yoga Image 3: Jessica Rifis, Passions Photography

-A blog to serve the aerial yoga community collaborated by Aviana Teachers in Training, Certified Aviana Instructors, and the founder of Aviana herself, Holly Johnson.
-May we aid in the creation of an aerial yoga community that is mindful, compassionate, safe, and sacred!
-Blessings to the Sisters of the Silks!
+A blog to serve the aerial yoga and SUP yoga communities collaborated by Aviana Teachers in Training, Certified Aviana Instructors, and the founder of Aviana herself, Holly Johnson.
+May we aid in the creation of an aerial yoga and SUP yoga community that is mindful, compassionate, safe, and sacred!
+Blessings to the Sisters of the Silks and Seas!